Dzuelu/package-json-versions/README.md

 # Package Versions NPM

-Local NPM installs can be set to pull from artifactory, but default VSCode only pulls from public NPM repos.
+Local NPM or Yarn installs can be set to pull from artifactory, but default VSCode only pulls from public NPM repos.
-So why not pull package information from NPM instead!
+NPM or Yarn are already used to check and update packages for your project.
+Why not use it in VSCode to check the local and remote versions for you!

+Works with BOTH NPM and Yarn installed packages so theres no setup besides what you've already done!

+## Example commands this package uses to get remote and local versions

 ### Get the latest from repository
 ```bash